Miklós Horthy: Exile

 In 1950, the Horthy family managed to find a home in Portugal, thanks to Miklós Jr.'s contacts with Portuguese diplomats in Switzerland.
-Horthy and members of his family were relocated to the seaside town of Estoril, in the house address Rua Dom Afonso Henriques, 1937 2765.573 Estoril.
+Horthy and members of his family were relocated to the seaside town of Estoril.
 His American supporter, John Montgomery, recruited a small group of wealthy Hungarians to raise funds for their upkeep in exile.
-According to Horthy's daughter-in-law, Countess Ilona Edelsheim Gyulai, Hungarian Jews also supported Horthy's family in exile, including industrialist Ferenc Chorin and lawyer László Pathy.
+According to Horthy's daughter-in-law, Countess Ilona Edelsheim-Gyulai, Hungarian Jews also supported Horthy's family in exile, including industrialist Ferenc Chorin and lawyer László Pathy.

 In exile, Horthy wrote his memoirs, Ein Leben für Ungarn (English: A Life for Hungary), published under the name of Nikolaus von Horthy, in which he narrated many personal experiences from his youth until the end of World War II.
-He claimed that he had distrusted Hitler for much of the time he knew him and tried to perform the best actions and appoint the best officials in his country.
+He claimed that he had mistrusted Hitler for much of the time he knew him and tried to perform the best actions and appoint the best officials in his country.
 He also highlighted Hungary's mistreatment by many other countries since the end of World War I. Horthy was one of the few Axis heads of state to survive the war, and thus to write post-war memoirs.

 Horthy never lost his deep contempt for communism, and in his memoirs he blamed Hungary's alliance with the Axis on the threat posed by the "Asiatic barbarians" of the Soviet Union.
 He railed against the influence that the Allies' victory had given to Stalin's totalitarian state.
-"I feel no urge to say 'I told you so,' " Horthy wrote, "nor to express bitterness at the experiences that have been forced upon me.
+"I feel no urge to say 'I told you so,'" Horthy wrote, "nor to express bitterness at the experiences that have been forced upon me.
 Rather, I feel wonder and amazement at the vagaries of humanity."

 Horthy married Magdolna Purgly de Jószáshely in 1901; they were married for just over 56 years, until his death.
-He had two sons, Miklós Horthy, Jr. (often rendered in English as "Nicholas" or "Nikolaus") and István Horthy, who served as his political assistants; and two daughters, Magda and Paula.
+He had two sons, Miklós Horthy Jr. (often rendered in English as "Nicholas" or "Nikolaus") and István Horthy, who served as his political assistants; and two daughters, Magda and Paula.
 Of his four children, only Miklós outlived him.

 He died in 1957 in Estoril and was initially buried in the British Cemetery, Lisbon.
 According to footnotes in his memoirs, Horthy was very distraught about the failure of the Hungarian Revolution of 1956.
 In his will, Horthy asked that his body not be returned to Hungary "until the last Russian soldier has left."
 His heirs honored the request.
 In 1993, two years after the Soviet troops left Hungary, Horthy's body was returned to Hungary and he was buried in his hometown of Kenderes.
 The reburial in Hungary was the subject of some controversy on the part of the left.